 Laboratory studies, especially a CBC, general chemistry, clotting profile, urinalysis, liver enzymes, and pancreatic enzymes, should be checked early in the management course to identify metabolic abnormalities, coagulopathies, and injuries to abdominal or pelvic organs that require prompt attention.

 A skeletal survey should be obtained early in the course to identify orthopedic injuries that require stabilization and aid in diagnosing abusive trauma.

 After the patient is stabilized, several specialists should be consulted.
 These include an ophthalmologist to assess for retinal hemorrhages and other forms of ocular trauma and a child abuse specialist to ensure that the workup is complete and accurate, that all documentation has been completed, and that protocols have been followed.

 If abuse is suspected, state laws require that appropriate child welfare and law enforcement agencies be notified.
 It should be explained to caretakers that investigative procedures are necessary for the welfare of the child.
 Physicians involved in cases of suspected abusive head trauma are often required to testify in court.
 For this reason, extra effort should be exerted to ensure that the medical records are accurate and thorough (19).

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.

 Dr. Bonthius of Atrium Health/Levine Children's Hospital has no relevant financial relationships to disclose.See Profile

-Dr. Bonthius of the University of Iowa has no relevant financial relationships to disclose.See Profile
+Mr. Bonthius of the Medical University of South Carolina has no relevant financial relationships to disclose.See Profile

 Bernard L Maria MD